ElliotFriend/elliotfriend.github.io/_posts/2013-02-19-find-directory-and-file-size-in-a-terminal.markdown

 author: elliotfriend
 date: '2013-02-19 16:40:32 -0600'
 categories: technology
+header-img: "img/post-bg-01.jpg"
+subtitle: This is something that should be in your sysadmin toolbelt!
 ---
 Here's a really handy command that I tend to forget exists.